mpcphys0/img_tools/dev/process_gammex/README.md

 ## Usage (windows)

-Once python and package dependencies have been installed (see notes below), open a powershell or cmd window and run the .py file:
+Open a powershell or cmd window and run the .py file:

 ```powershell
 PS C:\path_to_python_script> python process_ct_folder.py